 Real-World STEM Tutorial & Software

-(Real-World Science, Technology, Engineering & Math Problems!)
+(With Real-World Science, Technology, Engineering & Math Problems!)

 Teachers are always looking for real-world examples of Science, Technology, Engineering and Mathematics.
 We’ve prepared a STEM tutorial that demonstrates they are all really used in the real world.
 The tutorial is aimed primarily at high school students and college bound students.
 Topics range from simple logic problems to using calculus to model complicated systems.
 Includes several Computer Based STEM programs to demonstrate these real-world STEM simulation examples using Microsoft Windows.